Fire and rescue services

 Violent crime is common, including:

-The danger zone starts at the end of the Pan American highway at Yaviza and extends to the Colombian border.
+The danger zone starts at the end of the Pan American highway at Yaviza and extends into Colombia.
 This area includes the Darien National Park and privately owned nature reserves, and tourist resorts.

 Be aware of landmines in the area.